What to Pack for South East Asia – A Complete guide

-Toilets can be one of the either – a western style with a toilet seat and an Asian squat style with a hole for the drain.
+Toilets can be one of either – a western style with a toilet seat and an Asian squat style with a hole for the drain.
 In either case, no one will guarantee running water or toilet paper, especially in the countryside.
-Consider this ‘bring your own toilet paper’ kind of party.
-You don’t want be stuck there without a ride after the show.
+Consider this ‘bring your own toilet paper kind of party.
+You don’t want to be stuck there without a ride after the show.

-You can buy all kinds of toilet papers from any convenient store round the corner and don’t need to be carrying them all the way from home.
+You can buy all kinds of toilet paper from any convenience store round the corner and don’t need to be carrying them all the way from home.

 13. Use a moon cup

 With increasing popularity, I will give my approval on this as well.
 FYI, relevant only for women moon or menstrual cups are fantastic.
-Not only they are sustainable and reduce a large amount of waste, they are extremely comfortable.
-Of course you will have to go through an uncomfortable period of apprenticeship.
+Not only they are sustainable and reduce a large amount of waste, but they are also extremely comfortable.
+Of course, you will have to go through an uncomfortable period of apprenticeship.

 14. Don’t forget the raingear